SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     14:00:09 (Builder) Build of "/cloud-samples-spaceflight-hana/db" started.
     14:00:34 (DIBuild) Build of "/cloud-samples-spaceflight-hana/db" in progress.
-    14:00:35 (DIBuild) Service provisioning for module: '/db' Created the 'cloud-samples-spaceflight-hana-spadFWrNEYzOc6XjntR' instance of the 'hana' service type for the 'spacetravel-hdi2' resource.
+    14:00:35 (DIBuild) Service provisioning for module: '/db' Created the 'cloud-samples-spaceflight-hana-spadFWrNEYzOc6XjntR' instance of the 'hana' service type for the 'spacetravel-hdi' resource.
     [INFO] Injecting source code into builder...
     [INFO] Source code injection finished
     [INFO] ------------------------------------------------------------------------